-36 The Field Survey Report argues: 'The bulk of the training equipment in the VTCs is used at 66% of its capacity with about 34% being used at full capacity.'
+The Field Survey Report argues: 'The bulk of the training equipment in the VTCs is used at 66% of its capacity with about 34% being used at full capacity.

-37 Evaluators were informed that in November 2007 training and demonstration were carried out using the dairy plant.
+Evaluators have been informed in November 2007 that training and demonstration has been carried out using the dairy plant.

-38 It has been pointed out that it can become very useful for other purposes though, e.g. for applied research on new products and training of university students.
+It has been pointed out that it can become very useful for other purposes though, e.g. for applied research on new products and training of university students.

-39 According to the FAO technical expert, the standard list of spare parts has been delivered.
+According to the FAO technical expert, the standard list of spare parts has been delivered.

-The investment that has been made in the VTCs together with other outputs of the project has already led to increased practical and theoretical capabilities of hundreds of trainees who, as will be detailed below, have found productive employment in cottage industries of Southern Iraq.
-The VTCs with their processing plants and equipment are prerequisites for many other types of training.
-Integration into the regular programme of the VTCs of the training provided by the UNIDO/FAO Project will offer good opportunities for future development of the cottage industry sector in Thi Qar.
-A reliable budget line for the VTCs formally adopted by Government as part of the national budget will help considerably in keeping the centres functioning.
+regular programme of the VTCs of the training provided by the UNIDO/FAO Project will offer good opportunities in the future to develop the cottage industry sector in Thi Qar.
+A reliable budget line for the VTCs formally adopted by Government as part of the national budget will help considerably to keep the centers functioning.

-The VTCs' modern equipment sets standards among people who become familiar with them during training.
-On being asked how many of them will get a chance to use them in their cottage industry activities, the directors of MOA's centres answered that they believe half to three quarters of the trainees will get that chance; for the people involved in non-food related income generating activities the percentage was even believed to be higher, at 75-100%.

-These VTCs have already been recognized as models for other training and extension centres in Iraq.
-It is vital therefore that the satisfaction and dissatisfaction of Iraqi engineers and VTC users with specific features related to the process of establishing them and with the final layout of the facilities and their equipment is taken into account in planning future rehabilitation of VTCs in Iraq.

-It can be expected that the centres will not only be used for training.
+- 82. The VTCs' modern equipment sets standards among people who become familiar with them during training.
+Being asked how many of them will get a chance to use them in their cottage industry activities the directors of MOA's centers answered that they believe half to three quarter of the trainees will get that chance; for the people involved in non-food related income generating activities the percentage was even believed to be higher, namely 75-100%. - 83.
+These VTCs have already been recognized as models for other training and extension centers in Iraq.
+It is vital therefore that the satisfaction and dissatisfaction of Iraqi engineers and VTC users with specific features related to the process of establishing them and with the final layout of the facilities and their equipment is taken into account in planning future rehabilitation of VTCs in Iraq. - 84.
+It can be expected that the centers will not only be used for training.
 For example, it seems that a start has been made to design and fabricate equipment for cottage industry activities in the VTCs.
-The CTA in his End-of-Assignment Report states that equipment for ceramics (pottery) production including the gas furnace and spinning equipment have been designed and manufactured in the training centre.
+The CTA in his End-of-Assignment Report states that equipment for the ceramics (pottery) production including the gas furnace and spinning has been designed and manufactured in the training center.
 Improving traditional carpet weaving looms by trainees in VTCs has also been considered.

-4.3.2 Training of Trainers
+5.3.2 Training of trainers